Neo-101/Neo-101.github.io/_posts/2019-05-07-how-to-install-snap-python.md

 or copy the 'snappy' module into your Python's 'site-packages' directory.
 ```

-So we copy the 'snappy' module into Python 3.4's 'site-packages' directory:
+So we copy the `snappy` module into Python 3.4's `site-packages` directory:

 ```
 cp -R ~/.snap/snap-python/snappy ~/anaconda3/envs/SNAP/lib/python3.4/site-packages